[I am reposting these thoughts from guest writer Noah Weaver, because this is such a helpful and timely topic for us all in this digital age.]

 3. If we aren’t careful, technology can make us think of our friends and ourselves merely as avatars, characters in a game.
 And this can lead us to speak and act in ways that we never would around real human beings.

 4. Your smartphone allows you to demonize or lionize others based on over-interpretation or mere subjective illusion.
 Example: “Running a few minutes late.”
 The answer could be: “Okay.”
 “Ok.”
 “Ok” (without a period).
 Research shows each answer would generally be taken differently.

 5. Smartphone friendships, even the best smartphone friendships, cannot fulfill us along all the axis which God meant friendships to fulfill us.
 2 Timothy 4:21.

 Technology extends and distorts.
 We should make use of the extension and beware of the warping.

-(Guest writer Noah Weaver lives and works in Dayton, Ohio where he mostly writes software and, sometimes, studies philosophy and theology.)
+(Guest writer Noah Weaver lives and works in the New York City area where he mostly writes software and, sometimes, studies philosophy and theology.)